YoussefReaper/AssistRoast/README.md

 This is a visual studio code extension to help fixes bad coding habits by roasting your code into shape, a self-aware linter that teaches cleaner, more expressive code through sarcasm, wit, and a touch of emotional damage (the motivational kind).
 It's like "write cleaner code or get flamed trying"

 ## Get it work
-Download the release.
+Download the .vsix build.

-Open the folder in visual studio code.
+In VS Code:

-Go to src/extension.ts.
+Ctrl+Shift+P → Extensions: Install from VSIX...

-Press F5.
+Choose the .vsix file you downloaded.

 Enjoy.